 You may choose to see an individual counselor to discuss your concerns.
 The Counseling Center usually provides short term counseling and the sessions usually last 45-50 minutes.

 The staff at the Counseling Center adheres to state laws and professional ethical standards which require that all client information be held in strict confidence.
 Within our agency, any services you receive are completely confidential within the limits of the law.
-Confidential information about the services you receive from the Counseling Center are kept separately from your academic records at ASU.
+Confidential information about the services you receive from the Counseling Center are kept separately from your academic records at Adams State.
 No information about you or the services you receive from the Counseling Center may be released without your written consent.

 Exceptions to confidentiality may be required by law.